MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Get-AdfsAzureMfaConfigured.md

 ```

 ## DESCRIPTION
-The **Get-AdfsAzureMfaConfigured** cmdlet returns $True if Azure Multi-Factor Authentication (MFA) is enabled on an Active Directory Federation Services (AD FS) farm.
+The **Get-AdfsAzureMfaConfigured** cmdlet returns $True if Azure AD Multi-Factor Authentication (MFA) is enabled on an Active Directory Federation Services (AD FS) farm.

 ## EXAMPLES